taw10/crystfel/doc/articles/pointgroup.rst

 and rhombohedral axes respectively.
 Unfortunately, sometimes you might even encounter programs which use *R3* to refer to *hexagonal* axes, and *H3* for *rhombohedral* axes!
-However, you can always tell the difference by looking at the unit cell paramters.
+However, you can always tell the difference by looking at the unit cell parameters.
 For some more discussion, including a useful diagram, see `this classic article
 <http://www.phenix-online.org/phenixwebsite_static/mainsite/files/newsletter/CCN_2011_01.pdf#page=12>`_.